 - Considered a "Very-low Income" Family - A low-income family that meets additional eligibility criteria specified in the YHA administrative plan.
-Such additional YHA criteria must be consistent with the YHA plan and with the consolidated plans for local governments in the YHA jurisdiction;

-- Low-income family that is "continuously assisted" under the 1937 Housing Act; - Low-income or moderate-income family that is displaced as a result of the prepayment of the mortgage or voluntary termination of an insurance contract on eligible low-income housing as defined in (§248.101); - Low-income family that qualifies for voucher assistance as a non-purchasing family residing in a project subject to a resident homeownership program under §248.173 of this title; or - Low-income family that is eligible under the student rule provisions. - Low-income on the project-based Voucher Program after conversion of PH to the PBV/RAD
+Such additional YHA criteria must be consistent with the YHA plan and with the consolidated plans for local governments in the YHA jurisdiction; - Low-income family that is "continuously assisted" under the 1937 Housing Act; - Low-income or moderate-income family that is displaced as a result of the prepayment of the mortgage or voluntary termination of an insurance contract on eligible low-income housing as defined in (§248.101); - Low-income family that qualifies for voucher assistance as a non-purchasing family residing in a project subject to a resident homeownership program under §248.173 of this title; or - Low-income family that is eligible under the student rule provisions. - Low-income on the project-based Voucher Program for new admissions after conversion of PH to the PBV/RAD.
+Existing Public Housing participants at the time of conversion are exempt from any rescreening eligibility criteria upon conversion, which includes income eligibility.